GoogleCloudPlatform/healthcare/deploy/README.md

 ### Template remote_audit_logs.py

-The Deployment Manager template `templates/remote_audit_logs.py` will perform the following steps on an existing audit logs project.
+The Deployment Manager template `templates/remote_audit_logs.py` will perform the following steps on an existing audit logs project:

-*   If `logs_bigquery_dataset` is specified, create a BigQuery dataset to hold audit logs, with appropriate access control.
+*   If `logs_bigquery_dataset` is specified, creates a BigQuery dataset to hold audit logs, with appropriate access control.
-*   If `logs_gcs_bucket` is specified, create a logs GCS bucket, with appropriate access control and TTL.
+*   If `logs_gcs_bucket` is specified, creates a logs GCS bucket, with appropriate access control and TTL.

 See `remote_audit_logs.py.schema` for details of each field.
 This template is used by the `create_project.py` script.

+### Template gce_vms.py

+The Deployment Manager template `templates/gce_vms.py` will perform the following steps on an existing project:

+*   Creates a new GCE VM instance for each instance listed in `gce_instances`.
+*   If an instance has `start_vm` set to `True`, it is left running, otherwise it is stopped.
+*   Creates a firewall rule for each rule listed in `firewall_rules` (if any).
+    The format of these rules is the same as the [firewall resource](https://cloud.google.com/compute/docs/reference/rest/v1/firewalls) in the Compute Engine API.

+See `gce_vms.py.schema` for details of each field.
+This template is used by the `create_project.py` script if a project config includes `gce_instances`.

 ### Script create_project.py